-What you must pay when you get Services that are covered for you these services We also cover up to two individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
-We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
-Services to treat kidney disease In-Network: Kidney Disease Education Services Covered services include: \$0 copayment Kidney disease education services to teach kidney care and help PCP's Office members make informed decisions about their care.
-For members with - Specialist's Office stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Renal Dialysis Services • Outpatient dialysis treatments (including dialysis treatments when 20% coinsurance temporarily out of the service area, as explained in Chapter 3, or when Dialysis Center your provider for this service is temporarily unavailable or inaccessible) - Outpatient Hospital • Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) High Cost Durable Medical Self-dialysis training (includes training for you and anyone helping you Equipment with your home dialysis treatments) 20% coinsurance Home dialysis equipment and supplies - Durable Medical Equipment • Certain home support services (such as, when necessary, visits by Provider trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) All Other Durable Medical Equipment Certain drugs for dialysis are covered under your Medicare Part B drug 20% coinsurance benefit.
+What you must pay when you get Services that are covered for you these services sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
+In-Network: Services to treat kidney disease Kidney Disease Education Services Covered services include: \$0 copayment Kidney disease education services to teach kidney care and help PCP's Office members make informed decisions about their care.
+For members with - Specialist's Office stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Renal Dialysis Services Outpatient dialysis treatments (including dialysis treatments when 20% coinsurance temporarily out of the service area, as explained in Chapter 3, or when Dialysis Center your provider for this service is temporarily unavailable or inaccessible) Outpatient Hospital • Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) High Cost Durable Medical Self-dialysis training (includes training for you and anyone helping you Equipment with your home dialysis treatments) 20% coinsurance Home dialysis equipment and supplies - Durable Medical Equipment Certain home support services (such as, when necessary, visits by Provider trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) All Other Durable Medical Equipment Certain drugs for dialysis are covered under your Medicare Part B drua 20% coinsurance benefit.
 For information about coverage for Part B Drugs, please go to the - Durable Medical Equipment section, Medicare Part B prescription drugs.
 Provider Prior authorization requirements may apply.
-Home Health Care \$0 copayment Member's Home SilverSneakers® Fitness program In-Network: \$0 copayment SilverSneakers[®] is a fitness program for seniors that is included at no additional charge with qualifying Medicare health plans.
+Home Health Care \$0 copayment Member's Home SilverSneakers® Fitness program In-Network: \$0 copayment SilverSneakers® is a fitness program for seniors that is included at no additional charge with qualifying Medicare health plans.
 Members have access to participating fitness locations across the country that may include weights and machines plus group exercise classes led by trained instructors at select locations.
 Access online education on SilverSneakers.com, watch workout videos on SilverSneakers On-DemandTM or download the SilverSneakers GOTM fitness app for additional workout ideas.
 Any fitness center services that usually have an extra fee are not included in your membership.

-(For a definition of skilled nursing facility care, see Chapter 12 of this document.
-Skilled nursing facilities are sometimes called SNFs.)
+Skilled nursing facility (SNF) care A new benefit period will begin on day one when you first enroll in a (For a definition of skilled nursing facility care, see Chapter 12 of this Medicare Advantage plan, or when